stanly3690/HotSpotAnalysis_Plugin/README.md

  `Scipy` : https://pypi.anaconda.org/carlkl/simple/scipy/

- Note: for example, the filename "numpy-1.10.0b1-cp34-none-win_amd64.whl " cp34, amd64 depicts python 3.4 and 64 bit Operating System
+ Note: for example, in the filename "numpy-1.10.0b1-cp34-none-win_amd64.whl " cp34, amd64 depicts python 3.4 and 64 bit Operating System

 Change the directory to where the downloaded packages are stored and type the following commands: